Update - May 20th, 2026

 Note that in order for the modules to be detected by PowerShell, they need to be correctly named.
 The folder name needs to be the same as the name of the module it contains.

 This is the method that would need to be used when installing the HP Client Management Script Library in WinPE.
-This is because WinPE doesn’t support installing Modules directly from PowerShell Gallery and also does not allow for installing from an executable.
+This is because WinPE doesn’t support installing modules directly from the PowerShell Gallery and also does not allow for installing from an executable.

 Install-HPCMSL.ps1